-LinkedIn is the professional social networking site, and with over 500 million members in 2019, it becomes essential for those of us in the business world to get with the times and enhance our profiles as much as we can.
-Here’s a brief run down of why to bother with your LinkedIn profile and some simple, effective, tips to get the most out of this platform in 2019.
+LinkedIn is the professional social networking site, and with over 300 million users, its become essential for those of us in the world of business world to get with the times, and enhance our profiles and stay connected.
+Here’s a brief rundown of why to bother with your LinkedIn profile and some simple, effective tips to get the most out of this platform in 2019.

 Why Invest Time in LinkedIn?